BeeGrinder/FantasyGrounds-SW5e/README.md

 ---

-__Fantasy Grounds Unity(FGU)__ : Please note this has not been extensively tested in FGU.
-Some recent updates should help with compatibility issues.
-At this time I have found no compatibility issues.
-If you find an issue, please let me know.
+__Fantasy Grounds Unity(FGU)__ : I am now primarily testing this rule set in FGU.
+When reporting a problem, be sure to specify if you are using FGU or Classic.

 ---